-6. Remember, anger is natural.
+6. Remember that anger is natural.

 The Recalibration Theory of Anger says this emotion is naturally wired into humans.
 In short, anger is our evolutionary way of bargaining.
 We furrow our brows, press our lips together, and flare our nostrils in to drive our "opponent" to place a higher value on what we have to offer.

 Take your customer's frustration seriously, but not personally.
-Remain calm.
-And actively listen to what your customer says.
+Remain calm and actively listen to what your customer says.
 When you've confirmed you understand their frustration, thank them for communicating it, and tell them you'll get back to them with a solution.